GreatValueCaviar/hellostreetcat/_posts/2024-11-28-mrs_princess.md

 * Mrs. Princess has a white marking above her nose and a black marking to the right of her nose
 * Mrs. Princess visits the Happy Canteen
 * Mrs. Princess is believed to be the mother of Little Bean Sprout
-* Mrs. Princess is known by some in the Chinese community as Beautiful Hair
+* Mrs. Princess is known by some in the Chinese community as Fried Hair

 Known Sightings